Incidental Farming Coverage

 Incidental Farming: Personal Liability, also as HO 2472, extends coverage for any farming operations that happen within your residence’s premises or anywhere that is specifically within proximity to your insured areas.

 What is Incidental Farming Coverage?

-Incidental Farming coverage covers custom farming/ business activities that you, as a farm owner, might be offering, but is nowhere near the definitions of coverage for your business insurance policy or homeowner policy insurance.
+Incidental Farming coverage covers custom farming/ business activities that you, as a farm owner, might be offering.
+However, is nowhere near the definitions of coverage for your business insurance policy or homeowner policy insurance.

 What are we talking about here?